chanqoDev/react-nft-Opensea-Gallery/README.md

 ## How to Mint new NFT

-Using ThridWeb.com we are able to easily Mint and depOly the nfts
+Using ThridWeb.com we are able to easily Mint and depoly the nfts

 Connnected to MetaMask Rinkeby Test Network